Message From the Chair

 The mission of the Family Law Section is “to promote the highest degree of professionalism, education, fellowship, and excellence in the practice of family law.”
-The Section attempts to fulfill its mission by publishing practical literature to educate and assist attorneys across the State in their daily practice of law, by generating legislation to keep the law predictable and steady across the State, by promoting pro bono representation across the State through our pro bono seminars, by working with Texas Bar CLE to generate some of the best CLE in the nation, and by sponsoring socials at our CLE events so attorneys from across the State can become better acquainted.
+Today, the Section attempts to fulfill its mission by publishing practical literature to educate and assist attorneys across the State in their daily practice of law, by generating legislation to keep the law predictable and steady across the State, by working with Texas Bar CLE to generate some of the best CLE in the nation, by sponsoring socials at our CLE events so attorneys from across the State can become better acquainted, and by promoting pro bono representation across the State through our pro bono seminars.

 None of the foregoing things would happen without the help of the many people who volunteer their time, talent, and effort to help the Section accomplish its on-going mission.
-I want to take this opportunity to update you on what your Section has been doing, to let you know about upcoming events, and to thank a number of people who have recently volunteered their time, talent, and effort to the Section.
+I want to take this opportunity to update you on what your Section has been doing, the challenges we face, and the changes we have made to address the challenges of our day.
+I also want to let you know about upcoming events and to recognize and thank a number of people who have recently volunteered their time, talent, and effort to the Section.

 The Family Law Section produces some of the best and most helpful publications to aid its members in the practice of law.
 Publications include the Family Law Checklists, Predicates Manual, Family Law At Your Fingertips, the Family Lawyer’s Essential Toolkit, and the Client Handbook.
 The Section also sells DVDs that instruct and inform clients regarding depositions, trials, mediation, and social media presence.
 The foregoing publications and DVDs can be purchased now, by going to our website, or they can be purchased, in person, at Advanced Family Law this year.
 I want to thank our Publications Committee, headed by Christina Molitor and Jim Mueller, for their hard work and dedication to ensure the publications are up-to-date and a great product.
 I would also like to thank Heather King for producing the DVDs, Kathryn Murphy and Aimee Pingenot Key for their work on Family Law At Your Fingertips, Charla Bradshaw for her work on the Family Law Checklists, and Heather King and Jessica Janicek for their work on the Predicates Manual.
 Georganna Simpson and Norma Trusch along with the Formbook Committee have also volunteered hundreds of hours to update and revise the Texas Family Law Practice Manual and we all owe them a debt of gratitude for their efforts in bringing uniformity to the practice of family law in this State.